fmohiudd/UFOs/README.md

 <img src="static/images/UFO_country_shape_search.png">

-**Fig 5.** The image in this figure is the result of the search by country ca (Canda) and disk shape.
+**Fig 5.** The image in this figure is the result of the search by country ca (Canada) and disk shape.

 #### **Summary**